AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Background information.md

 -   You must use the automatically created project named in the k8s-log-\{ClusterID\} format.
 Custom projects are not supported.
 -   The collection of Kubernetes logs depends on the data transformation feature.
 When you collect Kubernetes logs, you are charged for the data transformation feature.
 For more information, see [Billable items and billing method](/intl.en-US/Pricing/Billable items and billing method.md).

--   For more information about Kubernetes audit logs, see [Use Log Service to collect container logs](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Use Log Service to collect container logs.md).
+-   For more information about Kubernetes audit logs, see [Collect log files from containers by using Log Service](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Collect log files from containers by using Log Service.md).
 -   For more information about Kubernetes event centers, see [Create and use a Kubernetes event center](/intl.en-US/Application/K8s Event Center/Create and use a Kubernetes event center.md).
--   For more information about Ingress access logs, see [Monitor and analyze the logs of nginx-ingress](/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Monitor and analyze the logs of nginx-ingress.md).
+-   For more information about Ingress access logs, see[Monitor nginx-ingress and analyze the access log of nginx-ingress](/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Monitor nginx-ingress and analyze the access log of nginx-ingress.md).

 |-   Logstore
     -   k8s\_log